-This material’s popularity exploded when manufacturers managed to replicate NASA’s durable memory foam.
-What’s more, they did it for a significantly lower cost.
-That is when memory foam became a widely used filler for shoes, pillows, and of course, mattresses.
+The popularity of memory foam mattresses exploded when NASA’s durable memory foam was replicated, at a low cost.
+Memory foam became a widely used filler for shoes, pillows, and, of course, mattresses.

-A pillowtop mattress is usually an innerspring or an airbed with a pillow-like top layer sown onto it.
-This layer can be made out of many materials.
-Such as memory foam, latex, fiberfill, cotton, and wool.
-In fact, Sleep Like The Dead claim that:
+A pillow top mattress is usually an innerspring mattress with a pillow-like layer sewn on top.
+This layer can be made out of a variety of materials including memory foam, latex, fiberfill, cotton, and wool.
+For lower back pain sufferers, a memory foam pillow top is the way to go.
+As the website, Sleep Like The Dead claims:

 “Tops that include memory foam tend to have above average (back) pain-relief potential and conforming ability.”

-There are three types of latex mattresses available on the market:
+There are three types of latex mattresses on the market: